Our aim is to provide homeless people with support to transform their own lives.

 We welcome and treat clients with respect and dignity, and find out what they need and want.
 We offer professional and appropriate advice and help according to the client’s needs and aspirations.
 We agree an action plan with clients which is time limited with the aim of supporting clients out of homelessness.

-The Passage is committed to fostering good relations with its neighbours and to reducing any impact of its presence in the area to a minimum.
+The Passage is committed to fostering good relations with its neighbours and to reducing any impact of its presence in the area to a minimum, and to this end we have produced a Good Neighbourhood Policy.